bunzosteele/dbs-lc/scripts/apps-script.md

 # Apps Script Setup Guide

-The Apps Script proxy enables two optional features:
+The Apps Script proxy enables three optional features:

 - **CLA via Google Sheets** — fetch your CLA exports directly from Google Sheets by URL, instead of pasting CSV manually
 - **Item icon lookups** — automatically fetch Wowhead icons for items not already in the item database
+- **Warcraftlog Player Data** — automatically fetches warcrat logs data for every player and displays it alongside other information on most tables.

-If you set `"enable_apps_script": false` in `config.json`, neither feature is needed and you can skip this guide entirely.
-CLA data can still be imported by pasting raw CSV directly in the dashboard.
+If you set `"enable_apps_script": false` and `"enable_wcl": false` in `config.json`, all features are disabled and you can skip this guide entirely.
+CLA data can still be imported by pasting raw CSV directly in the dashboard, unknown items will display without wowhead enrichment (tooltips/icons), and the warcraft logs column will be hidden.

 ---